wp-plugins/wp-solarized/readme.txt

 of dashboard because Solarized's contrast is lower than other color schemes to ease your eyes.

-This plugin is based on the project [Ethan Schoonover](http://ethanschoonover.com/solarized) of the same name.
+This plugin is based on [Ethan Schoonover's](http://ethanschoonover.com/solarized) project of the same name.

 = How do I switch color scheme? =

-On the Dashboard go to Users / Your Profile and click on "Solarized"
+On the Dashboard go to Users / Your Profile and click on "Solarized".

 == Installation ==